Energy Storage Systems (ESS) is a fast-growing, clean technology company, located in

 the culture, the rigor and the challenges of a start-up environment.

-• Work with mechanical and electrical engineers to assemble battery systems with
+• Work with engineers to improve battery assembly process and quality.

-• Set up and operate test equipment to evaluate performance of developmental
+• Set up, operate and maintain test equipment to evaluate performance of

-• Perform in-process inspections steps to ensure the quality of the work performed
+• Perform in-process QC inspections to ensure the quality of the work performed

 and the functionality of the component and/or module.